wllkle/react-svgs/README.md

 ## Usage

-`react-scripts-svg -p assets/svg -o components`
+`react-scripts-svg -p assets/svg -o src/components`

-This will take SVG files from a directory `assets/svg` and generate a component within a folder called `components`, with the full path to the component being `components/icon.tsx`
+This will take SVG files from a directory `assets/svg` and generate a component within a folder called `components`, with the full path to the component being `src/components/icon.tsx`

-`react-scripts-svg -p assets/svg -o components -t false -d`
+`react-scripts-svg -p assets/svg -o src/components -t false -d`

-This will do the same as above, but generate a JavaScript file instead of TypeScript; and the file will be called `index.jsx` inside a directory - with the full path to the component being `components/icon/index.jsx`
+This will do the same as above, but generate a JavaScript file instead of TypeScript; and the file will be called `index.jsx` inside a directory - with the full path to the component being `src/components/icon/index.jsx`

 ### Usage in package.json